 Cleveland in White County, Georgia — The American South (South Atlantic)

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the Cleveland (a few steps from this marker); Mossy Creek and Rock Springs Campgrounds (approx. 5.6 miles away); Discovery of Gold (approx. 5.8 miles away); Nacoochee Indian Mound (approx. 6.8 miles away); Early Trading Post (approx. 6.9 miles away); Nacoochee Valley (approx. 6.9 miles away); The Unicoi Turnpike (approx. 6.9 miles away); White Methodist Church (approx. 7.2 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Mustering Grounds (here, next to this marker); Old White County Courthouse (a few steps from this marker); White County (within shouting distance of this marker); Cleveland (within shouting distance of this marker); Mossy Creek and Rock Springs Campgrounds (approx. 5.6 miles away); Discovery of Gold (approx. 5.8 miles away); Nacoochee Indian Mound (approx. 6.8 miles away); Early Trading Post (approx. 6.9 miles away).
 Touch for a list and map of all markers in Cleveland.

 1. White County marks 'discovery' of gold with bronze statue.
 Gold was first discovered Georgia in 1828 in the White County by a slave in a tributary of Dukes Creek in Nacoochee Valley of what is now White County.
 Gold was also discovered in the nearby city of Dahlonega in Lumpkin County the same year.
 These discoveries sparked the first U.S. gold rush.
 (Submitted on April 1, 2019, by Cosmos Mariner of Cape Canaveral, Florida.)

 2. Gold Discovered in Georgia.
 Not generally known is that the 1828 (Submitted on April 1, 2019, by Cosmos Mariner of Cape Canaveral, Florida.)